Congress of Roman Frontier Studies: 16. 1995 Rolduc, Netherlands

-The 16th Congress took place in Rolduc in the Netherlands from 25–31 August 1995.
+The 16th Congress took place in Rolduc in the Netherlands from 25 to 31 August 1995.
 There was a long gap due to the decision to go to the (former) Yugoslavia in 1993 but political circumstances changed the situation.

 The pre-Congress excursion went to NW Germany in 22–25 August, visiting early military activities in Germania including Anreppen, Haltern and Kalkriese.
 The post-Congress excursion (1-2 September) was late Roman sites in Gallia Belgica, visiting Belgium and France (Bavay).
 During the congress, delegates visited the Rhine Limes in the Netherlands, including Nijmegen, Vechten (Fectio), Alphen aan den Rijn, Zwammerdam and Roman Valkenburg.

 The handbook for the Congress was: T. Bechert and W. J. H. Willems, Die Roemische Reichsgrenze zwischen Mosel und Nordsee-Kueste (Stuttgart 1995) in the Theiss series of books on Roman frontiers.

 The Congress committee included colleagues from the Netherlands, Belgium, Germany and the UK.
 Over 200 people attended the Congress from 18 countries in Europe, America, Africa and the Near East.
 The focus was on themes rather than geographic sessions.

 89 papers in three languages (English, French and German) were published in 1997.